WassimTenachi/PhySO/docs/source/doc_getting_started_sr.md

 ---

-**NOTE** : If you are not working on a physics problem and all your variables/constants are dimensionless, do not specify the units arguments (or specify them as `[0,0]` for all variables/constants) and `physo` will perform a dimensionless symbolic regression task.
+**NOTE** : If you are not working on a physics problem and all your variables/constants are dimensionless, do not specify any of the `xx_units` arguments (or specify them as `[0,0]` for all variables/constants) and `physo` will perform a dimensionless symbolic regression task.

 ---